 - Local bookstores may offer teacher discounts on classroom books.
 Call around to see what deals are available.

 - Ranger stations, visitor's centers, and other tourist centers may be willing to give you materials for your classroom, or at least offer a teacher's discount.
 I had the good fortune of visiting a local ranger station my first year of teaching.
 The ranger provided free bookmarks, fire-safety badges, posters, rulers, and pencils to give my students.

 - Want ads help you locate specific items that you need for your classroom.
 When I began teaching, I put a want ad for encyclopedias in the newspaper.
 Thanks to some kind folks who answered my ad, I received three encyclopedia sets, only one of which I had to pay for once the sellers found out that I would be using them in my classroom.

 - Book-order clubs such as Scholastic Book Clubs offer a wonderful selection of children's books at a discounted price.
 It's a great way to get books into your classroom library as well as into your students' homes.
 Book clubs advertise discounted resources for teaching in their monthly mailers.
 In addition, student book orders generate points for you to use to buy classroom books.
-Organizing a book fair home page is another way to generate income and/or points toward more books.
+Organizing a book fair is another way to generate income and points toward more books.